 An introductory hiking day, exploring the lakes of NP Durmitor.
 We will first stretch our legs to Jablan Lake and enjoy the views to Crvena Greda peak, before coming back to the banks of Black Lake, where we will be stunned by the reflection of the highest peaks of Durmitor mountain in the surface of the lake.
 Transfer back to Zabljak.
 Dinner and overnight.

-Short morning transfer and start of the hike to one of the most beautiful peaks in NP Durmitor – Mt.
+Short morning transfer and the start of the hike to one of the most beautiful peaks in NP Durmitor – Mt.
 Prutaš (2,393m).
-We will enjoy amazing views to the whole Durmitor massif and its highest peaks.
+We will enjoy amazing views of the whole Durmitor massif and its highest peaks.
 Picnic during the day.
-In late afternoon, return transfer to Zabljak, dinner and overnight.
+In the late afternoon, return transfer to Zabljak, dinner and overnight.

-Before we say goodbye to Durmitor area, we visit the Canyon of River Tara – „the turqoise beauty“ of north Montenegro and one of the cleanest rivers of Europe.
+Before we say goodbye to the Durmitor area, we visit the Canyon of River Tara – „the turquoise beauty“ of north Montenegro and one of the cleanest rivers of Europe.
 Tara has carved a stunning canyon (900m – one of the deepest in the world!) in the massive and rugged Montenegrin Dinaric mountains.
-We hike to Curevac view point, from where we will be able to see the upper parts of the canyon, where it is slightly less deep but offers wide views to the river and mountain plains on the other side of the canyon.
+We hike to Curevac viewpoint, from where we will be able to see the upper parts of the canyon, where it is slightly less deep but offers wide views of the river and mountain plains on the other side of the canyon.

-In late afternoon we are picked up by 4WD vehicles and are transfered to EKO KATUN VRANJAK – a very special place situated high up on Bjelasica mountain (1700m), at the heart of the national park.
+In the late afternoon, we are picked up by 4WD vehicles and are transferred to EKO KATUN VRANJAK – a very special place situated high up on Bjelasica mountain (1700m), at the heart of the national park.

 „Katun“ is a local name for a traditional summer village where shepherds take their cattle for summer grazing.
 In Vranjak, we spend a very nice evening surrounded with „the spirit of the mountain“ and enjoying the amazing traditional Montenegrin cuisine.
 Of course, a glass of „rakija“ (local brandy) around the fire is always welcome ☺ !

-Overnight in bungalows (private) with shared bathrooms and shower.
+Overnight in bungalows (private) with shared bathrooms and showers.

-After a night up on the mountain and a healthy village breakfast, we start our hike on Bjelasica moutain.
-Views from the trail are rewarding – from Komovi mountains on the south and Sinjajevina mountain on the west to Prokletije mountains of Albania in the east.
+After a night up on the mountain and a healthy village breakfast, we start our hike on Bjelasica mountain.
+Views from the trail are rewarding – from the Komovi mountains on the south and Sinjajevina mountain on the west to the Prokletije mountains of Albania in the east.
 On a clear day, we can even see the peaks of Durmitor mountain, far northwest from us.

-We return to the eco village for another great traditional meal, before we head down to Kolasin town and take a transfer towards the mountain and national park Lovcen, in the south.
-On the way and if time allows, visit of Moraca monastery, where we learn about the rich orthodox history of the region.
+We return to the eco-village for another great traditional meal, before we head down to Kolasin town and take a transfer towards the mountain and national park Lovcen, in the south.
+On the way and if time allows, visit Moraca monastery, where we learn about the rich orthodox history of the region.